Is this course right for me?

 Target Audience: Postgraduate Research Students

 Day 2 (Morning) Writing Techniques: fighting the blank sheet fear!
 Writing; how to start, how to keep going and how to finish.
 In this class we shall explore the writing process with writing exercises, advice on making writing part of your life and a session on dealing and providing feedback.
-(Tutor: Dr Joanna Young, Director, Scientific Editing Company).
+(Tutor: Dr Joanna Young, Electv Training)

-Day 3 Writing for the media and presentation skills - How to deal effectively with the media (radio, TV, printed media).
-How to write a good tabloid or broadsheet article that is understandable to a lay reader, is able to generate interest in the research, and is clear, well written, well structured and well argued.
+Day 3 Research impact and presentation skills - How to write to generate interest in the research?
+How to deal effectively with the media (radio, TV, printed media).
 Using web pages effectively in transmitting a good story for the press and how to present yourself to the media.
 Tips for oral presentations at conferences and Radio/TV interviews.
 Using twitter and social networking for research purposes.
-(Tutor: Vanessa Collingridge, Monster Media Productions).
+Ensuring research impact.
+(Tutor: Dr Vanessa Collingridge, Monster Media Productions)

 In order to gain 10 credits, students need to attend all three days of the course and pass the assessments.
 Assessments will be explained during the course and in Myplace.
 The class code is CL936.